rafaelfdeoliveira/Media-Searcher/README.md

-# Movies Guide
+# Media Searcher

-This project contains the source code of a movie searcher web application that retrieves movies data from [OMDb API](https://omdbapi.com/).
+This project contains the source code of a media searcher web application that retrieves media data from [OMDb API](https://omdbapi.com/).

 This project was developed with [Angular](https://angular.io/) version 17.2.3.